-It’s an interesting time to stand on the sidelines and watch marijuana legalization efforts take over the country.
-Colorado and Washington both jumped the gun and passed initiatives to decriminalize and legalize cannabis by popular vote in 2012, and since then have both opened the first legal marijuana markets in the U.S. Legal retail sales began this year, and so far things have settled into place, and the novelty has started to wear off to some degree.
+2012 and 2014 were both incredibly important years for marijuana legalization.
+Colorado and Washington both jumped the gun and passed initiatives to decriminalize and legalize cannabis by popular vote in 2012, and since then, have both opened the first legal marijuana markets in the U.S. Legal retail sales began this year, and so far things have settled into place, albeit slowly.

 Many people are still struggling with the concept of legalized marijuana.
 For decades and generations, Americans grew accustomed to knowing marijuana as a powerful and dangerous drug — one that could lead to deaths and criminal behavior if it was allowed in their community.
 The past decade has really opened up a lot of people’s eyes to the facts, which almost wholly dismiss those worries.
 The medical marijuana communities in several states have also shown the immense benefits cannabis can have for the sick, which is one of many factors that have led to a seismic shift in public opinion regarding marijuana legalization.

-As time marches forward, more states are preparing for coming marijuana legalization initiatives, either derived from state legislators or from citizens themselves.
-A few states have gotten close in the past, but so far only Colorado and Washington have been able to pull through.
-That doesn’t mean that several others aren’t on the cusp, however.
+Presently, we sit on the precipice of more states preparing for coming marijuana legalization initiatives, either derived from state legislators or from citizens themselves through the ballots.
+Colorado and Washington kicked-off the whole thing, and have since been joined by a few others.
+That doesn’t mean that a slew of other states aren’t on the cusp, however.